1. Submit the Free Application for Federal Student Aid (www.FAFSA.gov). LifeU’s school code is 014170.

 Important Federal Loan Information

-Graduating students who received federal loans must complete Direct Loan Exit Counseling and Perkins Loan Exit Counseling.
+Graduating students who received federal loans must complete Direct Loan Exit Counseling.

 Detailed Loan History